“There can be so much to cover in a practice session that it can seem overwhelming.”

-In sum, by using this five-zone structure, I find that we can simplify our practice organization and fuel our motivation to work, thereby growing our creative output throughout our lives.
+In sum, by using this five-zone structure, I find that we can uncomplicate our practice organization and fuel our motivation to work, thereby growing our creative output throughout our lives.

-See Part I of The Musician’s Way for detailed guidelines to practice in each zone.
+See Part I of The Musician’s Way for detailed practice guidelines suited to each zone.

 © 2017 Gerald Klickstein